Buddhism in the Maldives: History

 According to a legend of the Maldivian Folklore, a prince named Koimala from India or Sri Lanka entered the Maldives from the North (Ihavandhu) and became the first king from the House of Theemuge.
 Prior to that the Maldives had been settled by people of Dravidian origin from the nearest coasts, like the group today known as the Giravaaru who claim ancestry from ancient Tamils.
 It is unlikely that the Giraavaru islanders were the only early settlers in the Maldives.
 The importance they have been given is because they are mentioned in the legend about the establishment of the capital and kingly rule in Malé.
 The Giraavaru people were just one of the island communities predating Buddhism and the arrival of a Northern Kingly dynasty and the establishment of centralized political and administrative institutions.

 The ancient Maldivian Kings promoted Buddhism and the first Maldive writings and artistic achievements in the form of highly developed sculpture and architecture are from that period.
 The conversion to Islam is mentioned in the ancient edicts written in copper plates from the end of the 12th century AD.

 There is a locally well-known legend about a foreign saint (Persian or Moroccan according to differing versions) who subdued a demon known as Rannamaari.
 According to legend, the islanders had to sacrifice young virgin women to the demon once a month.
 The young women would be left in a designated Buddhist temple to be killed by the monster but at one occasion, a Muslim traveler called Al-Barbari decided to go the temple in place of the current girl to be sacrificed (or accompanies the girl in other versions), where he read verses of the Quran there.
 After he recited the Quran, the demon disappeared and was never heard of again.
+Some Maldivian commentators have proposed that this legend may contain themes that hint to political and economic explanations for the conversion to Islam as contemporary Maldivian rulers sought to control the growing power of Buddhist clergy and began to rely on visiting Muslim clerics (who were often merchants as well and engaged in lucrative trade) to counteract their influence.